 Side note: You must upload the video you will be using in your campaign to a channel on YouTube.
 If your business doesn’t already have a YouTube channel or account, create one.
 It’s not ideal to use a personal account.
 We also suggest making the video “unlisted.”

-When it comes to how long your videos should be, you can create video ads of almost any duration.
+You can create video ads of almost any duration.
 You could make a 10-minute video as an ad, but that would probably be a bad idea as people might lose interest fast.

 As far as video content goes, the style of the ad must align with the brand’s aesthetic, feel, and ideal buyer persona.